Coronavirus: Updated Health and Safety Guidelines

-- As of Monday, March 16, the Foundation office will be closed until at least Monday, April 13, at which point we’ll reassess.
+- As of Monday, March 16, the Foundation office will be closed until further notice.
 Please note: Our staff will be working remotely and our business operations will continue.

 - All site visits related to our February grant cycle will take place by phone or Zoom video conferencing, rather than in person.
 If you are a current applicant with a site visit planned, you will be contacted by our staff to determine how to have the meeting virtually and to provide Zoom resources as needed.

 - We want to assure our grantees and partners that the elimination of in-person meetings will not affect existing funding agreements.